tfius/DMNFT/README.md

 To deploy:
  - depoly Collection first, get address
  - deploy DMT token with Collection contract address to link them together
- -
+ - call Collection.setMinter with address of DMT
+ - now DMT can mint NFTs in Collection
+ - 0.05% of buys and sells go to DMT treasury

 Because I am not completly sure if everything is inlined with cryptoeconomics, I am publishing it and i am open for discussion.
 No nada.
-No tests, as is, alpha, not even beta for your consideration.
+No tests, as is, alpha, not even beta.
+For your consideration.

 Do not use in production.